-Goodwill Technical College Administrators will be aware that faculty, staff and students with "hidden" disabilities (arthritis, cardiac conditions, back problems, learning disabilities, etc.) may also need individual assistance in additional to those with visual disabilities.
+Goodwill Technical College Administrators will be aware that faculty, staff, and students with "hidden" disabilities (arthritis, cardiac conditions, back problems, learning disabilities, etc.) may also need individual assistance in additional to those with visual disabilities.
 Each case will be handled based on the individual's disability.
+Persons with disabilities may also contact College Administrators or Campus Security for evacuation assistance.